isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

 1. Make a preliminary analyses of the characteristics of raster data sets

-     – using Layer properties > Source tab, analyse the raster file characteristics: number of rows and columns, cell size, pixel type, raster extent and CRS.
+     – using **Layer properties > Source tab**, analyse the raster file characteristics: number of rows and columns, cell size, pixel type, raster extent and CRS.
 You will need these values later.

 2. Always start by creating a diagram of operations before implementing a solution for the next problems.